cncf/techdocs/assessments/0010-etcd/etcd-analysis.md

 Documentation is fully **searchable**.
 Searches are apparently limited to the current (stable) software version, though searching for "upgrade" lists instructions for upgrading 3.3 -> 3.4 in the v3.4 doc, 3.2 -> 3.3 in the 3.3 doc, and so on.
 Search also returns blog entries.

-There are links to docs for previous versions in some of the 3.5 documentation files:
+There are links to docs for previous releases in some of the 3.5 documentation files:

 - dev-internal/discovery_protocol.md
 - op-guide/runtime-configuration.md